CSC-IT-Center-for-Science/kapa-virta/README.md

 # Copying and License

-This material is copyright (c) 2016 CSC -IT Center For Science
+This material is copyright (c) 2016 CSC - IT Center For Science

 This project is distributed under The MIT License (MIT).
-The full text of the license can be found at: LICENSE.info
+The full text of the license can be found at: [License.txt](LICENSE.txt)